The Two Truths

 Another point about this mental activity is that it’s just happening.
 It’s not that there is a separate “me” who is making it happen, or controlling it, or separate from it and observing it happen.
 And it’s not that “mind” is something separate, a machine separate from all of this which is doing this activity (although of course we can speak about the brain and so on, but that’s just the physical basis).
 So, it’s not that there is a “me” sitting over here and the mind is like some computer screen and I’m looking at it, looking at this mental activity of what comes on the screen.
 It’s not at all how it is.
 It’s just happening, moment to moment, and we can explain it in terms of “I’m thinking” or “I’m seeing” – it’s not somebody else; but it’s not that that “me” is separate from the whole process, outside of it and looking at it or controlling it, pressing the keys.

 Bodhichitta, then, is a mental activity – an individual, subjective mental activity that we could develop so that it would occur in our mental continuum.
-A mental activity has to have a content, there has to have some mental hologram, a mental representation.
+A mental activity has to have a content, there has to be some mental hologram, a mental representation.
 So here, what is it a mental representation of?
 The mental hologram or representation is a representation of enlightenment.
 We’re not talking about the enlightenment of Buddha Shakyamuni, we’re not talking about enlightenment in general; we’re talking about our own individual enlightenment.

 There can be a mental appearance, a mental representation, of what is that enlightenment – what are its qualities and so on, what actually is it – that would be what is appearing with relative bodhichitta.
 And it could be also a mental representation of how that enlightenment exists; that would be deepest bodhichitta – the voidness of our individual enlightenment.
-And obviously these mental appearances of what that enlightenment is and how it exists, can either be accurate or inaccurate, so we certainly want to try and have an accurate one of what our individual enlightenment is – what the qualities are – and an accurate one of how it exists.
+And obviously these mental appearances of what that enlightenment is and how it exists can either be accurate or inaccurate, so we certainly want to try and have an accurate one of what our individual enlightenment is – what the qualities are – and an accurate one of how it exists.
 Not some weird, fantasy projection.

 Understanding What to Focus on in Bodhichitta

 Now, it starts to get a little bit complicated.
 Our individual enlightenment has not yet happened.
 We might think it is totally nonexistent, so how can we focus on it?
 These are important questions because we say, “Okay, bodhichitta, meditate on bodhichitta.”
 In order to know how to meditate on it, any state of mind that we want to develop through meditation, we have to know what it is aimed at, what it is focused on, and how does it actually engage with that object.
 And here, what is being focused on is our own, individual enlightenment, and the way that the mind is taking it is with two intentions.
 One is to achieve that enlightenment, and the other is the intention to help everybody as much as possible.
-And it’s also accompanied with love – wanting everybody to be happy and not unhappy; and compassion – wanting them to be free from suffering and the causes for suffering; and the extraordinary resolve that I’m going to really do it, myself, for everybody.
+And it’s also accompanied by love – wanting everybody to be happy and not unhappy; and compassion – wanting them to be free from suffering and the causes for suffering; and the extraordinary resolve that I’m going to really do it, myself, for everybody.
 So it’s a whole complex, this state of mind, the relative bodhichitta.
 So we need to know: if I’m going to generate that state of mind or try to generate it, well what am I focusing on?
 What appears at that time?
 Otherwise, how in the world do we do the meditation of just really concentrating on bodhichitta?
 It is not an easy question.

 Past and Future, and Affirmative and Negation Phenomena